394. DSC 253: Rajdharma (3)

 Rajdharma

 Shanti Parva is the discourse between Bhishma and Yudishtra, the eldest Pandava brother.
-It is in chapter 365.
+This discourse is in chapter 365.
 There are 13,716 verses in it.
 It has three sub-parts which are Raj Dharma Anusasana Parva which describes the duties of king and his governance.
 Apad Dharma Anusasana Parva describes the rules and conduct for a king when one faces emergencies.
-Moksha Dharma Parva describes the behaviour and rules to achieve salvation or Moksha.
+And the third sub-part Moksha Dharma Parva describes the behaviour and rules to achieve salvation or Moksha.

 Theory of origin of state: